 We measured $g^{(2X)}$ in the same transition regime and extract the proportion of coherent light from the most dominant coherent emission ρ as described above (see Fig. 5, bottom trace).
-In the transition regime, the fraction ρ of coherent emission extracted this way decreases, and reaches a constant value outside the transition region.
-(CK: Why not 1? is the 0.82 also found elsewhere?) when there is emission at multiple chip modes, and increases again when the emission approaches a single chip mode.
-This can be interpreted as the light of one emission band being incoherent uncorrelated to the light of the other emission band, although the light in each band is coherent with itself.
+In the transition regime, the fraction ρ of coherent emission extracted this way decreases, when there is emission at multiple chip modes, and increases again when the emission approaches a single chip mode.
+This can be interpreted as the light of one emission band being uncorrelated to the light of the other emission band, although the light in each band is coherent with itself.
 (CK: Presumably the beat frequency between the two modes is too high to be detected in the transition regime?
-XJ:
+XJ: The beat frequency appears in the $g^{(2)}$ terms and the negative terms in $g^{(2X)}$ which cancels out each other.)